Average

 Stockholm Sour FAQ

 Yes, you can.
 You can use Aquafaba instead.
 Aquafaba is essentially the liquid leftover from cooked Chickpeas.
-Aquafaba will give your sours that incredible frothy head just like Egg Whites.
+Aquafaba will give your sour drinks that incredible frothy head just like Egg Whites.

-In the video above, you’ll hear Rico also suggest making ‘super foam’.
+In the video on this page, you’ll hear Rico also suggest making ‘super foam’.
 “It’s a vegan, very high-end type of foaming agent,” explains Rico.
-Watch this video with Kevin Kos to see how to make super foam.
+Watch this video with to see how to make super foam.

 It’s the same as making Simple Syrup but the ratio is 2-1 Sugar to Water.
 Check out this article to learn how to make Simple Syrup.